Undergraduate Department of Economics

 Major in Economics

-Beyond ECO 2013 and ECO 2023, the economics major requires ECO 3101, 3203, 3431, 4421 and an additional fifteen semester hours of upper-division economics electives.
-Majors must complete the supporting courses: STA 2023, 2122, or 4321 (choose one); and MAC 2311 Calculus I or MAC 2233 Business Calculus.
+Beyond ECO 2013 and ECO 2023, completion of the economics major requires four core courses (ECO3101, 3203, 3431, 4421) and an additional fifteen semester hours of upper-division economics electives.
+Students must also complete the two supporting courses: STA2023, 2122, or 4321 (choose one); and MAC2311 Calculus I or MAC2233 Business Calculus beginning in Fall 2024.
 A total of three economics internship (ECO 4941) hours and six honors thesis (ECO 4934) hours may count toward elective requirements for the economics major.

 Students must maintain an overall average grade of “C” in economics and supporting courses.
 Majors will not receive credit toward the major requirements for economics courses in which a grade of less than “C–” has been earned.
 A minimum of eighteen semester hours in economics must be taken at Florida State University.
 No more than twelve hours of upper-division economics transfer credit will be accepted toward major requirements by the department.
 Transfer credit intended to satisfy major requirements is subject to the approval of the Undergraduate Director for Economics.
 If more than six years has elapsed between the last active term of enrollment at FSU and the term of readmission, students seeking readmission to FSU will be subject to the economics major requirements in effect at the time of readmission.